-County shall have a royalty-free, non-exclusive and irrevocable license to publish, disclose, copy, translate, and otherwise use, copyright or patent, now and hereafter, all reports, studies, information, data, statistics, forms, designs, plans, procedures, systems, and any other materials or properties developed under this Contract including those covered by copyright, and reserves the right to authorize others to use or reproduce such material.
-All such materials developed under the terms of this Contract shall acknowledge the County of San Bernardino Department of Behavioral Health as the funding agency and Contractor as the creator of the publication.
-No such materials or properties produced in whole or in part under this Contract shall be subject to private use, copyright or patent right by Contractor in the United States or in any other country without the express written consent of County.
-Copies of all educational and training materials, curricula, audio/visual aids, printed material, and periodicals, assembled pursuant to this Contract must be filed with and approved by the County prior to publication.
-Contractor shall receive written permission from DBH prior to publication of said training materials.
+All copyrights in the works created by Contractor shall remain the property of Contractor.
+Such copyrights shall include, but are not limited to, lesson plans and the teaching handbook.
+County shall have a royalty-free, non-exclusive and irrevocable license to publish, disclose, copy, translate, and otherwise use, , now and hereafter, all reports, studies, information, data, statistics, forms, designs, plans, procedures, systems, and any other materials or properties developed under this Contract including those covered by copyright.
+County shall seek permission from Contractor and such permission will not be unreasonably withheld, before granting others a written license to use or reproduce such material for use within the County.
+Such license shall be revocable and limited to a five-year term which may be renewed upon agreement by Contractor.
+All such materials developed under the terms of this Contract shall acknowledge the County of San Bernardino Department of Behavioral Health, through the use of MHSA Innovation funding, as the funding agency and Contractor as the creator of the publication.